Top Places in Greece for Digital Nomads, Naxos Chora, Naxos

 On weekends or after a long day of work, you can explore the White Tower, which offers panoramic views of the waterfront, the Archaeological Museum, which showcases Macedonia’s history; or enjoy the vibrant nightlife of Ladadika District.

-Read also: Stunning Greek Islands
+Read also: Seaside Greek Towns That Are Not on Islands

 Chania, Crete Island